 Why fly far away and use up extra energy if food is available nearby?
-Flying farther to forage also exposes the bees to pesticides and insect predators.
+Flying farther to forage also exposes the bees to more pesticides and insect predators.

 Genetic and internal factors influence the foraging activity.
 But, external factors also play role in what the bees actually gather.

-Pests and disease also affect foraging bees.
+Pests and disease also affect colony activities.
 A colony with a varroa mite infestation has fewer healthy workers.
 This reduces the number of individuals in the field and their efficiency.